artghieri/Getting-Started-Markdown/README.md

 - **Web:** [Dillinger](https://dillinger.io)  or [StackEdit](https://stackedit.io)

 ## Notes
-In nearly every way, Markdown is the ideal syntax for taking notes.
-Sadly, **Evernote** and **OneNote**, two of the most popular note applications, don’t currently support Markdown.
+In nearly every way, Markdown is the ideal syntax for taking notes. **Evernote** and **OneNote**, two of the most popular note applications, don’t currently support Markdown.
 The good news is that several other note applications do support Markdown:

 - [Obsidian](https://obsidian.md) is a popular Markdown note-taking application loaded with features.
 - [Simplenote](https://simplenote.com) is a free, barebones note-taking application available for every platform.